-Premiums paid on income protection policies or similar policies covering death, disablement, severe injury or unemployment are no longer tax deductible.
+Premiums paid on income protection policies or similar policies covering death, disablement, severe injury or unemployment are not tax deductible.
 Premiums paid by employers will be taxable as fringe benefits in the hands of employees.
-Proceeds received from these policies are tax free after 1 March 2015 whether paid as a regular annuity or as a lump sum (even if premiums on such policies were deducted for tax purposes in the past).
+Proceeds received from these policies are tax free whether paid as a regular annuity or as a lump sum (even if premiums on such policies were deducted for tax purposes in the past).